-Sennheiser e901 Half Cardioid Boundary Layer Condenser Microphone
+Sennheiser e901 Boundary Microphone

-The Sennheiser e901 is a professional quality boundary layer condenser microphone which, unlike most other PZMs (pressure zone microphone), has been optimized for bass drum, the lower drum of a Leslie speaker, and other low frequency instrument applications.
+The Sennheiser e901 Boundary Microphone is a professional quality boundary layer condenser microphone which, unlike most other PZMs has been optimized for bass drum, the lower drum of a Leslie speaker, and other low frequency instrument applications.
 The boundary style microphone has been a trick of many a professional recording engineer over the years to help really capture the "slap" of the beater on the kick drum.
 However, the e901 can be quite good at capturing the whole picture of the kick drum from within.
 So, use it by itself or in conjunction with a more traditional kick drum mic.
 No stand is needed since the e901 can simply sit on top of a folded towel, pillow or whatever your regular padding is inside the drum.

 Sennheiser e901 Boundary Layer Condenser Microphone for Kick Drum Features